rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 ![](/images/bashed/18. enum_3.png "enum")

-test.py and test.txt. test.txt has a date/timestamp of just a moment ago at 14:03 on 7 May.
-Let's see what is in test.txt and test.py:
+Here we see two files: test.py and test.txt. test.txt has a date/timestamp of just a moment ago at 14:03 on 7 May. test.py is owned by scriptmanager while test.txt is owned by root.
+Let's see what is in these two files:

     cat test.txt